meteor/meteor/content/ui-ux.md

 });
 ```

-The pure sub-component can then use the `hasChanges` argument to determine if it show some kind of callout to the user to indicate changes are available, and then use the `onShowChanges` callback to trigger them to be shown.
+The resuable sub-component can then use the `hasChanges` argument to determine if it show some kind of callout to the user to indicate changes are available, and then use the `onShowChanges` callback to trigger them to be shown.

 ### Optimisitic UI